cunger/escape-velocity/content/blog/climate-change-reloaded.md

 ---
 title: "Climate change reloaded"
-description: ""
+description: "⚠️ Work in progress."
 author: "Christina Unger"
 tags: ["climate change"]
 date: 2021-11-04
-lastmod: 2021-11-04
+lastmod: 2021-11-09
-draft: true
+draft: false
 ---

 When I first learned about climate change, there was plenty of uncertainty and time.
 It was one of many problems.
 And it was easy to ignore.

-Now the game has changed, in ways I was not aware of and few people seem to be.
+Now the game has changed.

-Here are the most important things I realized when studying the climate landscape at [Terra.do](https://www.terra.do/).
+Here are my main takeaways from studying the current climate landscape at [Terra.do](https://www.terra.do/climate-change-learning-for-action/).
-And an invitation to update what you know and think about climate change.
+Don't take them as hard facts, but as an invitation to reconsider and update what you understand and think about climate change.

 # It's serious.